edgarberm/pills/README.md

 Returns a copy of the list, sorted by provided key according to the comparator function.

+Note that this is a **copy** of the list.
+It does not modify the original.

 ```javascript
 const users = [
   { 'user': 'ed',   'age': 36 },